Applications8 min read

 Sometimes the simplest way to overcome an objection is to amend your application.
 This might involve:

 • Narrowing the goods and services specification.
 If the objection is based on a conflict with another mark, limiting your specification to exclude overlapping goods or services can sometimes resolve the issue.
-For example, if you've applied broadly for clothing but the conflict only arises in relation to footwear, removing footwear from your specification may be enough.
+For example, if you have applied broadly for "clothing" but the conflict only arises in relation to footwear, removing footwear from your specification may be enough.

 • Disclaiming part of the mark.
 If the objection relates to a descriptive or non-distinctive element within your mark, you may be able to disclaim that element.
-A disclaimer means you acknowledge that you don't have exclusive rights over that particular element on its own, but the mark as a whole is still protectable.
+A disclaimer means you acknowledge that you do not have exclusive rights over that particular element on its own, but the mark as a whole is still protectable.
+For example, if your mark is "SMITH'S ORGANIC PRODUCE" and the objection is to the word "ORGANIC", disclaiming "ORGANIC" may address the concern.

 • Making other amendments.
 Depending on the nature of the objection, other amendments to the application may be possible, such as correcting owner details or clarifying the representation of the mark.